By Marcello Ferrada de Noli, professor emeritus.

 VI.
 The panel states, again paradoxically, that “Should conditions improve and it be determined that an on-site investigation would produce valuable new information, a visit could take place in the future.”
 So, if I may ask, why not waiting for that possibility instead of passing judgement and declaring Syria ‘guilty’ already now, in absence of solid evidence?

-The answer is elsewhere in the JIM document, where the panel admitted that the more time passes, the less possibilities remain for evidence collection.
-So, they may think, why to hurry?
+The answer is elsewhere in a UN investigative panel’s document, where it is admitted that the more time passes, the less possibilities remain for evidence collection.
+So, the UN-JIM panel members may think, why to hurry?